mikitz/mikitz-ttrpg/README.md

 ### Magic Shop Generator
 [Change Log](https://github.com/mikitz/mikitz-ttrpg/blob/main/changelogs/magic-shop-gen.md) | [Roadmap](https://github.com/users/mikitz/projects/9/views/1)

 Mikitz’ Magic Shop Generator is a fully customizable, population-based magic shop generator for D&D 5e with book and item filters.
 It comes preloaded with various Forgotten Realms cities.
 You can add your own cities for which to generate magic shops.
-You can set the wealth and magic-ness for each City and change how these affect the generated shop in settings.
-Additionally, you can customize the prices, and the quantities based on a given population in the settings.
+You can set the wealth and 'magic-ness' for each city and change how these affect the generated shop in settings.
+Additionally, you can customize the starting prices and the quantities based on a given population in the settings.

 ### NPC Generator
 [Change Log](https://github.com/mikitz/mikitz-ttrpg/blob/main/changelogs/npc-gen.md) | [Roadmap](https://github.com/users/mikitz/projects/10/views/1)